Leptospira interrogans: Environment

 L. interrogans are host-associated bacteria, and, while they occur globally, most infections occur in tropical regions.
 In particular, the P1 subclade Leptospira is found in higher rates in Brazil, New Caledonia, and Malaysia, with some rates being as high as 30%.
-In the host environment, L. interrogans are first found in the blood and subsequently moves on to infect several organs.L. interrogans cells survive and multiply at an optimal rate in the kidneys.
+In the host environment, L. interrogans are first found in the blood and subsequently moves on to infect several organs.
+L. interrogans cells survive and multiply at an optimal rate in the kidneys.
 Biofilms in the renal tubules consisting of L. interrogans was found in Rattus norvegicus (Norway rats) colonized with the bacteria.
 The extracellular matrix of L. interrogans biofilms is composed of DNA.
 Formation of biofilms requires the second messenger c-di-GMP.
 Biofilms increases L. interrogans ability to persist in the environment.
 The pathogen mostly spreads through the bodily fluids of infected animals.
-Rats are the primary carrier of leptospirosis but do not present any symptoms, transmitting the pathogen through urine, which is able to persist in freshwater.
+Rats are the primary carrier of leptospirosis but do not present any symptoms.They transmit the pathogen through urine, which is able to persist in freshwater.
 Leptospira can remain in surface water and factors such as rainfall, flooding, and water turbidity have been strongly associated with increased Leptospira presence.
 The pathogen can then enter the body of a new host through the skin and mucous membranes, as well as through the consumption of contaminated waters.
-Leptospira often enter the body through open cuts and other wounds, though they are unable to pass through an intact skin barrier.
+Leptospira often enters the body through open cuts and other wounds, though it is unable to pass through an intact skin barrier.
 Infected wild and domestic animals can continue to excrete the bacteria into the environment for several years, and the bacteria can survive in soil and water for months at a time.
 Leading theories suggests human exposure comes as a result of leptospires that persist in the soil being washed into surface waters during heavy rain or flooding, in part due to a longer survival period in soil than water.

 Disease

 Humans

 In humans, symptoms caused by L. interrogans are biphasic, icteric, or anicteric.
 The icteric form is also known as Weil's disease.
-It has been shown in studies that L. interrogans may damage the endothelial cell lining of various vessels and organs, allowing them to leak and further spread the bacteria to other parts of the body.
+Studies have shown that L. interrogans can damage endothelial cell linings in blood vessels and organs, promoting leakage and bacterial spread inside the body.
 Symptoms can appear anywhere between 2 and 4 weeks after exposure.

-Phase 1 of infection is anicteric, and symptoms include fever, chills, headache, muscle aches, vomiting and diarrhea.
-Roughly 90% of infectious cases in humans will only consist of this phase; however, it is possible for the disease to progress into phase 2, known as the icteric phase.
-Symptoms of the icteric phase include petechiae, hepatomegaly, jaundice, renal tubular damage, hemorrhages, and subsequent renal insufficiency.
-Leptospirosis is treated with the antibiotics doxycycline and penicillin.
+The initial anicteric phase typically includes fever, chills, headache, muscle aches, vomiting and diarrhea.
+Anicteric infections accounts for roughly 90% of human cases.
+In some infections, the disease progresses to a second icteric phase characterized by petechiae, hepatomegaly, jaundice, renal tubular damage, hemorrhages, and potential kidney failure.
+Standard treatment includes antibiotics such as doxycycline and penicillin.

-There are more than 200 diverse pathogenic Leptospira serovars, making it challenging to develop an effective vaccine.
-However, vaccines for the serovars known as Hardjo, Pomona, Canicola, Grippotyphosa and icterohaemorrhagiae have been developed.
-Unfortunately, these vaccines display suboptimal protection, need frequent booster doses, and are specific to certain serovars.
+Because more than 200 pathogenic Leptospira serovars exist, developing an effective and protective vaccine is challenging.
+Available vaccines for the serovars such as Hardjo, Pomona, Canicola, Grippotyphosa and Icterohaemorrhagiae have been developed.
+Unfortunately, these vaccines provide only serovar-specific and short-lived immunity.